Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. Heat

-Malcolm Brogdon and the rest of the Boston Celtics match up versus the Miami Heat in the NBA Playoffs on Wednesday, at 8:30 PM ET.
+The Boston Celtics, Malcolm Brogdon included, will play at 8:30 PM on Friday against the Miami Heat in the 2023 NBA Playoffs.

-Let's break down the prop bets available for Brogdon, using stats and trends to make good predictions.
+With prop bets in place for Brogdon, let's look at some stats and trends to assist you in making good picks.

 Malcolm Brogdon Prop Bets vs. the Heat